huishenstats/sophiashenh.github.io/index.md

 I am currently the organizer of Professor Liu's group meeting website.
 In the group meeting, the group members present on their research progress or interesting recent papers.
 Please take a look at the [list of presentations]({{ site.url }}/group_meeting/2020Fall) in the current semester if you are interested.

-In my spare time, I enjoy working out and traveling.
-I also have a passion on playing the ukulele.

 ## Contact

 Hui Shen <br />